thejunghare/DataStructure/Algorithm/README.md

 5. When the ***growth rate doubles with each addition to the input, it is exponential time complexity (O2^n)***.

+## Example for Complexity

 ### Constant Time Complexity

+When your algorithm is not dependent on the input size n, it is said to have a constant time complexity with order O(1).
+This means that the run time will always be the same regardless of the input size.

+For Example:

 ```
 int firstelement(int arrray[]) {